digitalocean/ovs/Documentation/topics/dpdk/vhost-user.rst

 To use vhost-user-client ports, you must first add said ports to the switch.
-Like DPDK vhost-user ports, DPDK vhost-user-client ports can have mostly arbitrary.
+Like DPDK vhost-user ports, DPDK vhost-user-client ports can have mostly arbitrary names.
 However, the name given to the port does not govern the name of the socket device.
 Instead, this must be configured by the user by way of a ``vhost-server-path`` option.
 For vhost-user-client, the port type is ``dpdkvhostuserclient``::